 The foreign currency reserve

-The foreign exchange reserves are a financial asset that, like the gold reserve, aims to ensure that the Riksbank can carry out its tasks.
-The foreign exchange reserves largely consist of securities issued in US dollars and euros, as these are the most important currencies when it comes to being able to provide liquidity to the financial system in a crisis.
+The foreign currency reserve is a financial asset that, like the gold reserve, aims to ensure that the Riksbank can carry out its tasks.
+The foreign currency reserve consists mainly of securities issued in US dollars and euros, as these two currencies are the most in demand in a crisis.